Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 - work with version of Spira older than 6.3.0.1
 - work with versions of Excel pre Excel 2016

 **NOTE** The classic version of our Excel importer can create test runs.
-Please refer to the [SpiraPlan TestRunner](../Unit-Testing-Integration/Using-Test-Runner-For-Excel.md) for Excel 365 add-in to use these functionalities in our new generation of add-ins.
+Please refer to the [Spira TestRunner](../Unit-Testing-Integration/Using-Test-Runner-For-Excel.md) for Excel 365 add-in to use these functionalities in our new generation of add-ins.